ESIPFed/data-readiness/checklist-draft/ai-ready-data-checklist-v.1.0.md

+## About the checklist

-Note that some of these factors came from the draft readiness matrix developed by the Office of Science and Technology Policy Subcommittee on Open Science, and some have been added based on further research.
+The checklist is developed using the 2019 draft readiness matrix developed by the Office of Science and Technology Policy Subcommittee on Open Science as a basis.
+The checklist has been improved based on further research and user feedback.
 Definitions for some concepts are listed at the end of this document.
-This checklist is developed through a collaboration of ESIP Data Readiness Cluster members including representatives from NOAA, NASA, USGS, and other organizations.
+This checklist is developed through a collaboration of ESIP Data Readiness Cluster members include representatives from NOAA, NASA, USGS, and other organizations.
 The checklist will be updated periodically to reflect community feedback.

+### How to use the checklist

-**Before the assessment**: Ideally for AI-ready assessment, a dataset should be defined as the minimum measurable bundle (i.e., a physical parameter/variable of observational datasets or model simulations).
+Ideally for AI-ready assessment, a dataset should be defined as the minimum measurable bundle (i.e., a physical parameter/variable of observational datasets or model simulations).
 The assessment at this scale will enable better integration of data from different sources for research and development.
 However, it can be an intensive process for manual assessment without automation.
 Therefore, we recommend current assessments be done on the data file level.
 If the dataset has different versions, the checklist should be applied to each dataset type (e.g. raw, derived).

-How to cite this checklist:
+### How to cite this checklist:
 > Information to be added after DOI is created by ESIP.

+### History
+**Version**: 1.0;
-**Version**: 1.0;  **Last updated**: June 21, 2023.
+**Last updated**: June 21, 2023.

 ---